 - a.
-Applications for approval of major master sign plans may be filed by the owner of the subject property or the property owner's authorized agent. - 2.
-Pre-application conference - a.
-Pre-application conferences with staff are required for all major master sign plan application - 3.
-Application filing - a.
-All major master sign plan applications must be filed with the Community Development Director. - 4.
-Public hearing notices - a.
 Published notice.
 At least 15 days before but not more than 45 days before the date of the public hearing to be held by the Mayor and City council, notice of the public hearing must be published in a newspaper of general circulation in the city.
 This required notice must indicate the date, time, place and purpose of the public hearing. - b.
 Written (mailed) notice.
 Written notice is required for all major master sign applications.
 The Community Development Director is responsible for sending written notice via first class mail to all property owners within 500 feet of the boundaries of the subject property, as those property owners are listed on the tax records of the city.
 The notices must be mailed at least 15 days before the date of the Planning Commission public hearing and not more than 45 days before the date of the City Council public hearing.
 Written notices must indicate the nature of the proposed major master sign plan and the date, time, place and purpose of the public hearing. - c.
 Posted notice.
 For all major master sign plan applications, a public hearing notice sign must be placed in a conspicuous location on the subject property at least 15 days before the date of the public hearing to be held by the Mayor and City Council.
-This notice sign must indicate the date, time, place and purpose of the public hearing. - 5.
-Planning Commission public hearing and recommendation - a.
+This notice sign must indicate the date, time, place and purpose of the public hearing.

+5. Planning Commission public hearing and recommendation

+a.
 The Planning Commission must hold a public hearing on all major master sign plan applications.
 Following the close of the hearing, the Planning Commission must act by simple majority vote to recommend that the proposed major master sign plan be approved, approved with conditions or denied based on the applicable review and approval criteria of Sec.
 20-133.
 Per section 27-311 the Planning Commission may vote to defer action or continue a hearing in order to receive additional information or deliberate further.
-The Planning Commission's recommendation must be transmitted to the Mayor and City Council. - 6.
-City Council public hearing and decision - a.
+The Planning Commission's recommendation must be transmitted to the Mayor and City Council.

+6. City Council public hearing and decision

+a.
 Upon receipt of recommendations from the Planning Commission, the Mayor and City Council must hold a public hearing on the proposed major master sign plan.
-Following the close of the public hearing, the Mayor and City Council must act by simple majority vote to approve the proposed major master sign plan, approve the proposed major master sign plan, approve the proposed major master sign plan based on the applicable review and approval criteria of Sec.
+Following the close of the public hearing, the Mayor and City Council must act by simple majority vote to approve the proposed major master sign plan, approve the proposed major master sign plan with conditions or deny the proposed major master sign plan based on the applicable review and approval criteria of Sec.
 20-133.
-The Mayor and City council are also authorized to defer action on the proposed major master sign plan or allow the applicant to withdraw the major master sign plan without prejudice. - 7.
-Review and approval criteria - a.
+The Mayor and City council are also authorized to defer action on the proposed major master sign plan or allow the applicant to withdraw the major master sign plan without prejudice.

+7. Review and approval criteria

+a.
 The following review and approval criteria must be used in reviewing and taking action on all major master sign plan applications: